xunit/xunit/xunit.analyzers/_rules/xUnit1030.md

 ## How to fix violations

-To fix a violation of this rule, remove the call to `ConfigureAwait` or use a `true` value.
+To fix a violation of this rule, remove the call to `ConfigureAwait`, use a `true` value, or use a `ConfigureAwaitOptions` value that includes `ConfigureAwaitOptions.ContinueOnCapturedContext`.

 ## Examples